elpheria/rpc-websockets/API.md

 ### server.setAuth(handler[, namespace])

 Sets a user-defined auth method.
-Must return boolean true on auth success and boolean false on auth failure.
+The handler function must return boolean true on auth success and boolean false on auth failure.

 Parameters:
 * `handler` {Function}: An auth function that will be used when the client calls the `login` method.
 Must return boolean true on auth success and boolean false on auth failure.